obonaventure/cnp3/book/transport/transport.rst

 Compared to the connectionless network layer service, the main advantage of the UDP service is that it allows several applications running on a host to exchange SDUs with several other applications running on remote hosts.
 Consider two hosts, e.g. a client and a server.
 The network layer service allows the client to send information to the server, but if an application running on the client wants to contact a particular application running on the server, then an additional addressing mechanism is required besides the IP address that identifies a host to identify an application running on a host.
 This additional addressing is provided by the port numbers.
 When a server using UDP is enabled on a host, this server requests a port number.
 This port number will be used by the clients to contact the server process via UDP.

 The figure below shows a typical usage of the UDP port numbers.
 The client process uses port number `1234` while the server process uses port number `5678`.
 When the client sends a request, it is identified as originating from port number `1234` on the client host and destined to port number `5678` on the server host.
-When the server process replies to this request, the server's UDP implementation will send the reply as orginiating from port  `5678` on the server host and destined to port `1234` on the client host.
+When the server process replies to this request, the server's UDP implementation will send the reply as originating from port  `5678` on the server host and destined to port `1234` on the client host.

 .. figure:: fig/transport-fig-056-c.png
    :align: center
+   :scale: 50

    Usage of the UDP port numbers

 .. index:: UDP segment

 The UDP protocol uses a single segment format shown below.
-The UDP header contains four fiels :
+The UDP header contains four fields :

  - a 16 bits source port
  - a 16 bits destination port